Classical Tai Chi – Tao of Martial Arts Applications

 Q. The tai chi form taught to me in my school has no connection to the martial art sparring exercise we do.
 Why is tai chi often referred to as a martial art?

-This DVD is much more than a compilation of examples of martial art application moves.
-It includes demonstrations of the tactics, the power source of the moves, and how one can learn to generate such moves.
+My courses are much more than a compilation of examples of martial art application moves.
+IThey include demonstrations of the tactics, the power source of the moves, and how one can learn to generate such moves.
 From these demonstrations, it is very apparent that Classical Tai Chi Form with the internal discipline is the foundation of martial arts applications.
 Conversely, these applications also illustrate the rationale behind key features of the Classical Tai Chi Form.

 Frequently debated issues; body lean vs. body perpendicular, two feet parallel vs. back foot turn outward, and double heavy (body weight supported by both feet) vs. body weight on one foot, are further clarified.